segmentio/segment-docs/src/connections/destinations/catalog/criteo-audiences/index.md

 - **Fewer settings**: Unlike Criteo's Filter destination, this destination doesn't require any copy and paste code.
 You only need your Advertiser ID and Criteo API credentials.

-- **Criteo Audience**: You don't need a Criteo audience ID as the audience gets created on the fly using the Personas audience name.
+- **Criteo Audience**: You don't need a Criteo audience ID as the audience gets created on the fly using the Engage audience name.
 This enables the names of audience segments to be consistent across Segment and Criteo.

 - **Batching events and support for large audiences**: This destination supports batching which enables Criteo to receive large audiences without discrepancies.